HPN-SSHHigh performance SSH/SCP

 Q: What is this bottleneck?

 A: SSH implements a multiplexed connection protocol so a single TCP/IP connection can host multiple SSH sessions at the same time.
-This means that SSH also has to implement a flow control mechanism in order to make sure that the network connection isn’t overwhelmed.
-Much like TCP/IP, it uses a recieve buffer to indicate how much data the sender should be sending at any one point.
-The developers of OpenSSH have set this buffer size to 64KiloBytes.
-This is often too small for very high speed connections over long distances.
-HPN-SSH allows this buffer to grow well past 64KB allowing transfers at very high rates.
+This means that SSH also has to implement a flow control mechanism in order to make sure that the network connection isn't overwhelmed.
+Much like TCP/IP, it uses a receive buffer to indicate how much data the sender should be sending at any one point.
+The developers of OpenSSH had initially set this buffer size to 64KiloBytes.
+This had been increased to 2MB several years ago but this is often too small for very high speed connections over long distances.
+HPN-SSH allows this buffer to grow well past 2MB allowing transfers at very high rates on long fat networks.

 Q: Will HPN-SSH help me?